dchambers/typester/README.md

   * Using a fluent declarative syntax that makes the type checking code easier to read, reducing the impulse developers otherwise have to unit-test their type verification code.
   * Throwing appropriately typed errors so that developers that still do want to unit-test their type-verification code can easily do so.
   * Providing rich textual error messages that inform developers why an argument has been deemed to be invalid.
+  * Failing if a method is invoked with more arguments than are expected.
   * Using a smaller set of verification methods to do the same thing.
+  * Having better performance by using a _hot-spotting_ mechanism that eventually causes type-verifications to be disabled within code hot spots.
   * Leveraging [topiarist](https://github.com/BladeRunnerJS/topiarist) to:
     * Allow a single `isA()` check to be used for what would otherwise have to be done with both `instanceof` and `typeof()`checks, as appropriate.
     * Provide a `fulfills()` method that can verify any object using shape-based duck typing.
-    *  Allow `isA()` checks to efficiently verify multiple inheritance (e.g. sand-boxed mix-ins and implemented interfaces) for applications that themselves used [topiarist](https://github.com/BladeRunnerJS/topiarist) to set these up.
+    *  Allow `isA()` checks to efficiently verify multiple inheritance, including sand-boxed mix-ins and implemented interfaces, for applications that used [topiarist](https://github.com/BladeRunnerJS/topiarist) to set these up.
-  * Failing if a method is invoked with more arguments than are expected.
-  * Providing a _hot-spotting_ mechanism that causes type-verification to be disabled within code hot spots.

 Here's how you might use Typester to implement `addEventListener()`: